Online Learning vs. Traditional Learning: Considerations for Educators and Students

 “Anecdotally speaking, I’ve seen many of my colleagues who had taken the same route as me – a mix of both [traditional learning followed by specific online learning] can go a long way.”

 The same trend is occurring in the UK as well.

-And it didn’t take her too long either.
+It didn’t take her too long either.

 “It took eight weeks because they drip-fed the content but the total time needed to actually do it was more like eight hours.”

-“I did the No Bull Business School’s Blog School back in 2016 and it totally changed my life.
+“I did No Bull Business School’s Blog School back in 2016 and it totally changed my life.
 I was working in the music industry in London before I did the course, in a job that I was becoming increasingly disillusioned with.
-The Blog School tools allowed me to build my own blog and start following a passion in health and wellness,” Vicky says.
+The Blog School tools allowed me to build my own blog and start following a passion in health and wellness,” Shilling says.

-“I now coach wellness entrepreneurs to set up and run their own businesses, run a series of retreats called The Reset and continue blogging and working with brands, focusing on helping entrepreneurs to eat and live healthily.”
+“I now coach wellness entrepreneurs to set up and run their own businesses, run a series of retreats called ‘The Reset,’ and continue blogging and working with brands, focusing on helping entrepreneurs to eat and live healthily.”

-What do you prefer, online learning or traditional learning?
+Do you prefer online learning or traditional learning?
 Have you ever taken an online course to pivot careers?
 Or maybe you’ve developed an online course!

 Do you have an online learning or eLearning course you need a voice actor for?
 Sign up for a Voices account today.